 Custody arrangements can be modified well after a divorce has been finalized.
-Sometimes, the reason for a post-judgment modification order may be as simple as one parent’s schedule has changed and they can no longer visit their children as they used to.
+Sometimes, the reason for a post-judgment modification order may be as simple as one parent’s schedule has changed and they can no longer visit their children as outlined in the judgement of divorce.

 Even though parents can resolve such complications on their own, it makes sense to have your attorneys file the necessary paperwork so that the order is legally enforceable.
 If one parent decides to renege on the agreement, the court can only intervene if the other parent can show how they violated an established agreement.